rico-et22/visionKMK-frontend/README.md

 # visionKMK-frontend

-A new, custom frontend for Kraków's public transport timetable website
+A new, custom unofficial frontend for Kraków's public transport timetable website

 This frontend uses React + Next.js.